ndr-repo/pSSL/README.md

 pSSL in Python for optimized scan times and implementation of new features :)

 ## Support
 If you find use from this, consider supporting my work on [Ko-fi](https://ko-fi.com/weekndr_sec).
-Im currently consulting full-time and get paid by the job, not my time.
+Im currently consulting full-time and get paid by the project, not by my time.